Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## Using the Player in the Game1 class

 We will now integrate the player in the `Game1` class.
 We will load the player in the `LoadContent` function, update it in the `Update` function, and draw it in the `Draw` function.
-We will also need to create a view matrix and a projection matrix to draw the player correctly.
+We will also need to create a **view matrix** and a **projection matrix** to draw the player correctly.
+Those two concepts will be explained in the next paragraph.

 ### Load the player